← All Guides

 1. Vive Shower Chair

-"The best all-around shower chair for most seniors — safe, comfortable, and priced right."
+"The best all-around shower chair for most seniors — safe, comfortable, and built to last."

 The Vive Shower Chair is the one we recommend to most families first.
-It has a full backrest (important for fatigue and lower back support), non-slip rubber tips on all four legs, adjustable height (from 15.5" to 19.5"), and a 300 lb weight capacity.
-The seat has drainage holes to prevent water pooling, and assembly takes under five minutes with no tools.
+It has a full backrest (important for fatigue and lower back support), supportive armrests, non-slip rubber tips on all four legs, adjustable height, and a 300 lb weight capacity.
+It folds flat for storage and travel, and assembly takes under five minutes with no tools.

 Vive is a trusted brand in the senior care market, and their customer service is responsive if there are any issues.
-At roughly $50, it is not the cheapest option, but the added backrest and build quality justify the price over the $30 alternatives.
+At roughly $80, it is not the cheapest option, but the backrest, armrests, and build quality justify the price over the bare-stool alternatives.

 Pros